 Kauer People, Lampung, South Sumatra, Indonesia

-The back panel is of black cotton woven with more gold thread and with sequins.
+The back panel is of black cotton woven with gold and silver thread.

 nassa shells about the neck and collar and stitched to the back most probably are designed to express the hope that the wearer will have many children.

 to see an example in the Metropolitan Museum of Art.

 The example here is in very good condition.
 It is free of repairs, insect holes and tears.